Anujamurugan22/ANUJA_MART/README.md

 Online Shopping Web Application

-ANUJA MART is  Java-based online shopping web application that allows buyers to browse and purchase products from multiple sellers.
+ANUJA MART is  Java-based online shopping web application that allows buyers to browse and purchase products from multiple sellers

 Features